Enhancing Low-light Light Field Images with A Deep Compensation Unfolding Network: Experiments

 \subsection{Limitation and Discussion}

-We acknowledge that our proposed method has limitations in fully leveraging the benefits of parallel computing due to the restriction of the feature channel to 32, as shown in Fig. \ref{fig:details-dpef}.
+We recognize that our proposed method encounters limitations in harnessing the full potential of parallel computing architectures, primarily due to the adoption of a deeper network structure.
 To address this shortcoming, we attempted to flatten the network structure to facilitate parallel computing.
-Specifically, we increased the number of feature channels from 32 to 64 and reduced the number of stages to 1 and the number of layers to 4.
-We refer to this modified model as Ours-64 and present its inference time and parameter size in Table \ref{tab:time}.
-We evaluated the performance of Ours-64 on the Syn-F dataset, and our results indicate that it achieves PSNR, SSIM, and LPIPS values of $33.21/0.877/0.112$, respectively.
+This involved increasing the number of feature channels from 32 to 64 while concurrently diminishing the number of processing stages to $S=1$ and the number of layers to $L=4$.
+We refer to this modified model as Ours-C64 and present its performance, inference time, and parameter size in Table \ref{tab:ab-limit}.
 Our findings suggest that, under similar parameter quantities, the speed of the whole framework is significantly accelerated, while the PSNR is still 1.3dB higher than that of MSPnet \cite{wang2023multi}.

+Furthermore, parameter sharing across different stages of optimization is conventionally acknowledged as a viable strategy for minimizing the model's parameter burden.
+Pursuant to this understanding, we applied parameter sharing within the optimization phase, an approach we refer to as Ours-Share.
+However, the comparative analysis revealed that Ours-Share suffers a marked performance degradation relative to the original Ours model.
+This suggests that applying parameter sharing in the optimization phase may constrain the solution space excessively, rendering it unsuitable for our proposed method.